All Episodes

 Quick, where's Brown University?

-You don't know where Brown University is.
+You don't know where Brown University is?

 Providence.

-They don't stay in Boston, they go to Providence.
+They go to Providence.

 Little trivia for you there.